lammps/lammps/doc/src/Errors_messages.rst

 *One or more atom IDs is too big*
    The limit on atom IDs is set by the SMALLBIG, BIGBIG, SMALLSMALL setting in your LAMMPS build.
-See the :doc:`Build settings <Build_settings>` doc page for more info.
+See the :doc:`Build settings <Build_settings>` page for more info.

 *One or more atom IDs is zero*
    Either all atoms IDs must be zero or none of them.